 Baseball isn’t the only thing that takes the winter off.
-If you work in the construction field, you know that cold weather brings the “off season”.
-The frozen ground, the longer cement drying time… they can cost extra bucks that you just do not have, and that your clients do not want to pay.
-However, there are ways to battle off season, and they are easier than you may have initially thought of.
+If you work in the construction field, you know that cold weather brings the “off-season”.
+The frozen ground, and the longer cement drying time… can cost extra bucks that you just do not have, and that your clients do not want to pay.
+However, there are ways to battle off-season, and they are easier than you may have initially thought of.

 Go indoors.
 Focusing on your indoor operations can keep your business steady in the cooler months – and also during rainy, hotter times of the year as well.
 While these jobs are smaller in scope, they keep the cash flowing – and you can perhaps gain more clients due to the type of work.

 Get traveling.
 Colder months are the best time to attend conferences and trade shows, as you do not have to worry about something going wrong on a major project.
 There are typically local, state, and national conferences for various construction areas, so there is more than likely something to fit your niche.
 In addition, you may learn cost-cutting ways to keep your business moving, and new innovations to help save you time and money.
 Who doesn’t love that?

 Teach your niche.
 This is something that can work great in the right community.
 Holding workshops and seminars teaching others to do smaller projects can be successful.
 From tiling to hardwood floor, the options are almost endless for what you can hold a seminar on.
 This is also a great thing if you can partner up with a local insurance company to go over issues where storms, flooding, and hurricanes are prevalent in the area.

 Simply ask.
 You can always ask for referrals.
 There is no shame in that.
 When business is slow, contact loyal clients to ask if they would be interested in a referral program.
 Offer them something in return for referrals.
 This can get you business – and it can also get you more referrals since the new clients will tell others about you.